kirkwat/fill-the-walls/README.md

 This data includes total wall value, wall space that is not used, and total profit for the given algorithm.

 ## How to Use
-To use this program, compiled and build with CMAKE.
+To use this program, compile and build with CMAKE.
 There are 5 command-line arguments.
 * Directory name of images
 * Wall 1 width
 * Wall 1 height